-I think that a lot of people often think that vegetarian food is limited and bland, but honestly if you saw the dishes that were revealed in front of us, that impression would be shot out the window.
+I think that many misguided people often think that vegetarian food is limited and bland, but honestly, if you saw the dishes that were revealed in front of us, that impression would be shot out the window.

-Demonstrating a chickpea chili with tamarind and coriander by chef Skye Gyngell, Darina said that her friend had a “toolbox of flavours”, and is just so good at coming up with some fascinating and beautiful combinations on a plate.
+Demonstrating a chickpea chilli with tamarind and coriander by chef Skye Gyngell, Darina said that her friend had a “toolbox of flavours”, and was just so good at coming up with some fascinating and beautiful combinations on a plate.

 By the way, it’s worth mentioning that before this course, I had pretty minimal experience of wine, but because of Colm’s enthusiasm (as well as his guests), I’ve developed a fondness and love for it.

-The same goes for Caroline Hennessy and Kristin Jensen’s love of craft beer – I’ve immense appreciation for them both and am looking forward to learning more.
+The same goes for Caroline Hennessy and Kristin Jensen’s love of craft beer – I have got an immense appreciation for them both and am looking forward to learning more.

 Zipping through the various wines, I found myself becoming more confident with smells and tastes and was relieved when Colm eased our minds about the impending wine exam.

-Finishing early I headed back to the house, saying hello to our growing chicks who have been having a lot of fun jumping around and swinging.
+Finishing early I headed back to the house, saying hello to our growing chicks who have been having a lot of fun jumping around and swinging in the coop.

 Tomorrow I’m on stock duty, which means I’ve to be in the kitchen at 8am and with a busy day of cooking ahead of that, I won’t be surprised if I’m in bed by 10pm.